Bluemix-Watson-Labs/WatsonKnowledgeStudioLab/README.md

 ## Lesson 3: Creating an annotation task

-In this lesson, you will learn how to create annotation sets and use annotation tasks to track the work of human annotators in {{site.data.keyword.knowledgestudioshort}}.
+In this lesson, you will learn how to create annotation sets and use annotation tasks to track the work of human annotators.

 ### About this task